Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Results

-As a secondary analysis, we assessed calibration and convergence diagnostics.
-CNF showed good calibration in ECDF plots (Supplementary~\autoref{fig:calibration_full_dense}), though parameter recovery was imperfect for several parameters and markedly worse for $\kappa^{-1}$, which showed weak correlation with the ground truth (Supplementary~\autoref{fig:recovery_reparam_dense}).
-PF chains displayed good convergence, with $\mathbf{\hat{R}}$ being close to one across parameters (Supplementary~\autoref{suppl table: mcmc diagnostics seir dense}).
-However, ESS were relatively low ($\sim$500–600) for several parameters (Supplementary~\autoref{suppl table: ess values seir full dense}), indicating limited exploration of posterior tails.
+The CNF–PF distances were broadly comparable to the variability across repeated CNF runs, suggesting that differences between the two methods remain close to the stochastic variability inherent in CNF.
+CNF showed good calibration in ECDF plots, though parameter recovery was imperfect for several parameters and markedly worse for $\kappa^{-1}$, which showed weak correlation with the ground truth.
+PF chains displayed good convergence, with $\mathbf{\hat{R}}$ being close to one across parameters.
+However, ESS were relatively low ($<1000$) for several parameter sets, indicating limited exploration of posterior tails.

 In practice, observations are often non‑equidistant or partially missing.
 To reflect this, we conducted additional experiments with reduced observation density (\autoref{subsec: observation model}).
 Results for sparse datasets were consistent with those obtained under dense observations.
-Posterior distributions from CNF and PF showed similar shapes, and epidemic trajectories generated from both methods fit the data equally well (Supplementary Tables~\ref{suppl figure: supp result 5} to \ref{suppl figure: supp result 10}), with MAP estimates and RMSE values comparable to the dense setup (Supplementary~\autoref{suppl table: map rmse seir full sparse}).
-Additionally, CNF remained well calibrated and PF continued to show well‑mixed chains, though ESS values remained low for several parameters, mirroring the diagnostics observed in the dense case (Supplemetary Tables~\ref{suppl table: ess values seir full sparse} and \ref{suppl table: mcmc diagnostics seir full sparse}).
+Posterior distributions from CNF and PF showed similar shapes, and epidemic trajectories generated from both methods fit the data equally well, with energy scores of comparable magnitude (\autoref{tab: energy seir full sparse}).
+Additionally, CNF remained well calibrated and PF continued to show well‑mixed chains, though ESS values remained low for several parameters, mirroring the diagnostics observed in the dense case.
 Together, these results indicate that both methods can accommodate sparse and irregular data without loss of inference quality, though CNF requires careful amortization design to handle heterogeneous observation schedules.